EmelineHuk/emelinehuk/README.md

 **`Developer Back-End`**

-Back-End Developer in transition, with a degree in Biotechnology and currently studying Systems Analysis and Development at PUCPR.
-I am improving my skills in Python, Flutter, Power BI and Back-End development.
+Full-stack developer currently studying Systems Analysis and Development at PUCPR.
+I work as an Artificial Intelligence Analyst, focusing on developing applications that integrate automation, data analysis, and intuitive interfaces.
+I've specialized in technologies such as Python, Flutter, Power BI, and frameworks.

 ---
 <div>